Got an Offer? Understanding the Process | Greater Vancouver Sellers

 Counter One Offer

-You can only formally counter one at a time.
-Choose the strongest contender.
+A seller can only formally counter one offer at a time.
+Other offers typically remain in a holding position.

 Call for Best & Final